rezkhaleghi/NestStarter/README.md

 For a local setup without Docker, PostgreSQL and Redis can also be installed separately.

 For real OTP delivery, an SMTP account is required.

+MinIO is required when using the file/avatar functionality unless another `FileStorage` implementation is provided.

 ---